Murder of Münevver Karabulut: Murder

-Investigation process
+Investigation

 The main suspect, Cem Garipoğlu, was a fugitive for about six months and the inability of the authorities in arresting him gave rise to criticism from members of the public.
 Protests took place in many places in Istanbul to ask the authorities to arrest the suspect as soon as possible.
 A special team was established by the Istanbul Police Department to arrest the suspect.
 Outside Turkey, Interpol issued a red notice to seek the arrest of Garipoğlu.
 The minister of the interior at the time, Beşir Atalay, ordered the Istanbul Police to arrest the suspect.
 After Celalettin Cerrah's controversial remarks that the incident wouldn't have happened "If [the parents] took care of their daughter", he was replaced as the Istanbul Police Chief by Hüseyin Çapkın who promised that the suspect was to be found very soon.

 As the investigation into the murder continued, the autopsy report prepared by the Forensic Medicine Institute turned out to be inaccurate.
 During the autopsy, it was found out that DNA samples of other bodies were mixed with that of the victim and a second autopsy report was prepared.
 Meanwhile, rumors that the suspect had escaped Turkey were denied by the minister of the interior Beşir Atalay.
 On 12 September 2009, many newspapers reported on the allegations about Garipoğlu's possible arrest in Armenia, though these claims turned out to be unfounded.
 The investigation process was also followed by the "TBMM Human Rights Investigation Commission".
 According to the report submitted to the commission, police raided 106 addresses in 16 provinces to arrest the suspect.

 On 17 September 2009, 197 days after the murder, Cem Garipoğlu was arrested in Istanbul.